grattan/R_at_Grattan/docs/Style_guide.md

 Below we describe the **key** elements of Grattan coding style, without being too tedious about it all.
 There are many elements of coding style we don't cover in this guide; if you're unsure about anything, [consult the `tidyverse` guide](https://style.tidyverse.org/).

-You should also see the [Using R at Grattan](#organising-projects) page for guidelines about setting up projects.
+You should also see the [Using R at Grattan](#organising-projects) page for guidelines about setting up your project.

+A core principle for coding at Grattan is that your code should be **readable by humans**.

 ## Load packages first